hivesolutions/appier/doc/requests.md

     return "404 - The page you requested was not found”
 ```

-You can also return custom respones to unhandled exceptions
+You can also return custom responses to unhandled exceptions
 (eg: an object you tried to retrieve was not found):

 ```python